 The best place to stay in Dirang valley is the Dirang Boutique Cottages, located on the bank of Dirang Chhu River.
 Owned by Sange Tsering of Holiday Scout, the riverside boutique resort is known for its exclusive location.

-Since I had stayed at Dirang Boutique Cottages, I would highly recommend this place for those who are always on a lookout for secluded locations, away from chaos.
+Since I had stayed at Dirang Boutique Cottages, I would highly recommend this place for those who are always on the lookout for secluded locations, away from chaos.

-What I loved most about the resort was the warmth in their behaviour and attitude to go the extra mile to make your holiday memorable.
-Therefore, if you like places that have the pristine surroundings, care more about the comfort of their guests, and serve organic food, the Dirang Boutique Cottages is where you should experience your staycation.
+I loved the most about the resort because of the warmth in their behavior and attitude to go the extra mile to make your holiday memorable.
+Therefore, if you like places that have pristine surroundings, care more about the comfort of their guests, and serve organic food, the Dirang Boutique Cottages is where you should experience your staycation.
 Moreover, this riverside cottage is budget-friendly as well.

 ALSO READ THE DETAILED REVIEW OF Dirang Boutique cottage here.